 Often, those repetitive scripts come from things adults said to us in childhood.
 Whether parents, grandparents, teachers, religious leaders.
 We internalize messages in childhood and repeat them to ourselves as adults.
 This might turn into an Inner Critic that isn’t very nice to us!

 How Do I Know If Drama Therapy is Right for Me?

 If you are an artist, but feeling creatively blocked.
 Or, if it is hard for you to access emotions or creative expression.
 Through trial and error, you can learn what forms of artistic or creative expression you like and don’t like.
-And I can help you stay accountable to yourself.
+And I can help you stay accountable to building routines and rituals.

 Maybe you are highly creative.
-You regularly use the arts (drawing, painting, songwriting, poetry, acting or improvisation, etc.) therapeutically.
+You already regularly use the arts (drawing, painting, songwriting, poetry, acting or improvisation, etc.) therapeutically.
 That’s great!
-I can help you find additional tools to add to your routine.
-Or be more intentional and consistent in your creative practice.
+I can help you find additional tools to your toolkit.
+Or support you in becoming more intentional and consistent in your creative practice.

 Creativity is like a muscle.
 The more you work it, the easier it gets.
 It requires willingness to stick a toe outside your comfort zone.
 This leads to getting more comfortable with trying something new.

 A lot of my clients start participating in creative hobbies more consistently, which leads to a positive shift in mental health.

 Since drama therapy is creative, it is very flexible.
 It can be easily molded to your unique strengths and needs.
 Because every culture creates art, it is also inclusive.
 I’m open to what excites YOU about adding more creativity to your life.

 Since we don’t have to talk, it is okay if English is your second language.
 If you have difficulty expressing yourself verbally, we can explore non-verbal communication together.

 What’s the Next Step?